2023 SCE courses

 Where do racial categories come from?
 Why do racial and ethnic inequalities exist?
 Do we live in a “post-racial” society (or will we ever)?

 This course invites you to take a sociological approach in understanding the reality of race and ethnicity in the United States.
 We will first explore how racial and ethnic hierarchies emerged historically and establish why sociologists refer to race as a “social construct.”
-We will then assess the significance of race and ethnicity in a variety of social contexts, from schooling and employment to COVID-19 outcomes.
+We will then assess the significance of race and ethnicity in a variety of social contexts, from schooling and employment to health outcomes.
+We will contextualize contemporary racial and ethnic inequality with social and historical evidence.
 Finally, we will consider the future of race in America and discuss a few ways in which we may fight racism and achieve race and ethnic justice in the world.